Aliases for SENP2 Gene

 GeneCards Summary for SENP2 Gene

-SENP2 (SUMO1/Sentrin/SMT3 Specific Peptidase 2) is a Protein Coding gene.
-Among its related pathways are SUMOylation and Metabolism of proteins.
+SENP2 (SUMO Specific Peptidase 2) is a Protein Coding gene.
+Diseases associated with SENP2 include Myopathy, X-Linked, With Postural Muscle Atrophy.
+Among its related pathways are Metabolism of proteins and SUMOylation.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding and SUMO-specific protease activity.
 An important paralog of this gene is SENP1.